cindychangy/daily-zodiac/README.md

 This is a simple site that will show you your daily horoscope.

-Made with HTML, CSS and Javascript - calls to the [Aztro API] (https://aztro.readthedocs.io/en/latest/)
+Made with HTML, CSS and Javascript - calls to the (https://aztro.readthedocs.io/en/latest/, "Aztro API")